elsakatrin/module7/README.md

 Hæ!
+This is a photography page I made for myself.
+I'm the client so I added in photos through client prismic repository.

 It's not fully finished, I tried to comment in the code but I haven't cleaned up the code enought yet.

 I've had some trouble with Prismic since starting this project and working with images/Image optimization.